neyadi/Explainable-Earnings-Forecast-ML/README.md

 4. Once Jupyter Notebook is running, it should open in your web browser.
 Navigate through the `code` directory.

 5. Inside the `code` directory, you will find a series of Jupyter notebooks (`*.ipynb` files).
-These notebooks are prefixed with numbers indicating the order in which they should be executed.
+These notebooks are prefixed with numbers/letters indicating the order in which they should be executed.

 Note: Some notebooks may depend on the outputs of the previous ones.
 Ensure all notebooks are run in the sequence provided to maintain consistency in results.